Get

 Belgian Malinois 101

-The Belgian Malinois (MAL-in-wah), is famous for their confidence, intelligence, and athleticism.
+The Belgian Malinois (MAL-in-wah), is famous for its confidence, intelligence, and athleticism.
 They are a medium to large dog with a robust, slender body.
 This energetic breed needs a balanced regimen of exercise and mental stimulation to keep them healthy and free from boredom.

 Known for their strong work ethic and intelligence, the Belgian Malinois is a top pick for military K-9 and police units.
 Although more often seen working than at the park, the breed’s gentle, loyal, and playful behavior can make them an excellent family companion in the right hands.

 The Malinois has a muscular yet elegant appearance.
 They are tall, up to 2 feet at the shoulders, with upright ears, golden brown eyes, and a slightly fuzzy tail.
-Their thick, short coat can carry shades of red, mahogany, or fawn, and a common distinguishing feature of the breed is their dark mask.
+Their thick, short coats can carry shades of red, mahogany, or fawn, and a common distinguishing feature of the breed is their dark mask.

 At a quick look, a Malinois is often confused for a German Shepherd.
 Although they have similar appearances and are top picks for militaries and police worldwide, these dogs are distinct and unique breeds.
 The average weight of the Belgian Malinois is 40–80 pounds, and male Malinois are often larger than medium-sized female dogs.